 Income for QFZPs can come from transactions with other Free Zone entities, as long as they are not from Excluded Activities.
 Income from transactions with Non-Free Zone Persons can also qualify if they pertain to Qualifying Activities that are not Excluded Activities.
 CT Qualifying Income encompasses diverse sectors.
 These allowed activities cover things like manufacturing, processing goods, holding shares, and regulated services in the UAE.
 Conversely, Excluded Activities involve transactions with natural persons (with exceptions), certain sectors like banking, insurance, finance, leasing under regulatory scrutiny, and ownership or exploitation of property or intellectual assets.

 QFZPs also need to meet de minimis requirements, where their Non-Qualifying Revenue should be below 5% of total revenue or AED 5 million, whichever is lower.
 Failing to meet these thresholds or eligibility conditions may result in the loss of QFP status for up to four tax periods.
-Aware about and meeting these criteria are necessary for QFZPs to ensure their income qualifies for tax benefits and complies with the UAE's Corporate Tax Law.
+Being aware of and meeting these criteria is necessary for QFZPs to ensure their income qualifies for tax benefits and complies with the UAE's Corporate Tax Law.

 To be recognized as a beneficial recipient of qualifying income, an entity must meet specific criteria beyond simply generating income.
 A Qualifying Free Zone Person (QFZP) must: